Pelkhier/typest/CONTRIBUTING.md

 Please note if you are working on a certain issue then make sure to stay active with development.

+### Note

+This application has two versions, web and desktop versions, this repo for the web app but if you want to contribute to the desktop version you can visit [Typest App repo](https://github.com/Pelkhier/typest-app) and start from there.

 ## Git Commit, Branch, and PR Naming Conventions

 When you are working with git, please be sure to follow the conventions below on your pull requests, branches, and commits: